bentoml/BentoML/docs/source/guides/monitoring.rst

 `Docker <https://docs.docker.com/engine/install/>`_ installed on your system.

 Users can take advantage of having a ``prometheus.yml`` for configuration.
-Example of for monitoring BentoService is shown below:
+An example to monitor multiple BentoServices is shown below:

 .. code-block:: yaml